yijunyu/rust-diagnostics/README.md

 - [x] Store the transformation results before and after `clippy --fix` into the `transform` folder
 - [x] list the marked rules applied to the transformations
 - [x] Select only the relevant marked rules
-- [ ] Narrow scope of matching patterns for the fixes
+- [ ] Select only the fixed warnings

 ## Acknowledgement